-One Acquisition Solution for Integrated Services (OASIS) is designed to address agencies' need for a full range of service requirements that integrate multiple professional service disciplines and ancillary services/products with the flexibility for all contract types and pricing at the task order level.
+One Acquisition Solution for Integrated Services - Small Business (OASIS SB) is designed to address agencies' need for a full range of service requirements that integrate multiple professional service disciplines and ancillary services/products with the flexibility for all contract types and pricing at the task order level.

-OASIS is a family of 7 separate Government-wide Multiple Award, Indefinite Delivery, Indefinite Quantity (MA-IDIQ) task order contracts that span 28 North American Industry Classification System (NAICS) Codes and 6 NAICS Code Exceptions under the economic subsector 541, Professional, Scientific, and Technical Services.
-Throughout this document, these contracts will collectively be referred to as a single contract called "OASIS".
-Additionally, each of the 7 separate contracts will be individually referred to as "Pools" within OASIS.
-This OASIS task order contract falls under Pool 6 only in accordance with Section H.4.
+OASIS SB is a family of 7 separate Government-wide Multiple Award, Indefinite Delivery, Indefinite Quantity (MA-IDIQ) task order contracts that span 29 North American Industry Classification System (NAICS) Codes and 6 NAICS Code Exceptions under the economic subsector 541, Professional, Scientific, and Technical Services.

+Each of the 7 separate MA-IDIQ task order contracts will be individually referred to as "Pools" within OASIS SB.
+This OASIS SB MA-IDIQ task order contract falls under Pool 5b in accordance with Section H.4.1.

-The services to be provided under OASIS are intended to meet the professional service mission requirements of all Federal agencies, including all organizations within the Department of Defense (DoD) and National Security Community.
+The services to be provided under OASIS SB are intended to meet the professional service mission requirements of all Federal agencies, including all organizations within the Department of Defense (DoD) and National Security Community.

-The scope of professional services under OASIS is defined in Section C.
+The scope of professional services under OASIS SB is defined in Section C.